uLoyd/PitchDeterminer/customModules/audioModules/README.md

 where if callback was defined the action is exactly the same callback, and in case of undefined callback it sets BufferSource buffer as the -soon to be- decoded file while also connecting it to AudioContext.destination.
-Finaly the method returns BufferSource instance created in the beginning.
+Finally, the method returns BufferSource instance created in the beginning.

 ## Correlation
-Sole purpose of this class is performing autocorrelation on audio buffer, allowing a set up of custom thresholds.
-The output of perfom method is supposed to be a frequency of the sound (the fundamental frequency).
-This means it processes the the signal in monophonic context.
+Sole purpose of this class is performing autocorrelation on audio buffer, allowing a set-up of custom thresholds.
+The output of perform method is supposed to be a frequency of the sound (the fundamental frequency).
+This means it processes the signal in monophonic context.

-#### constructor({sampleRate, rmsThreshold, correlationThreshold, correlationdDegree, buflen})
+#### constructor({sampleRate, rmsThreshold, correlationThreshold, correlationDegree, buflen})
 Creates a Correlation instance setting up rms and correlation thresholds.
 Sample rate is require for the last step of the autocorrelation as based on this value the frequency will be calculated.
 It is possible and encouraged to pass only the buflen and sampleRate values as the remaining